VVakko/rpa-address-system/README.md

 Or directly through the browser, by going to the URL `http://127.0.0.1:8000/users/` in browser.
 In this case make sure to login using the control in the top right corner.

-## m3-gar and m3-rest-gar Project Setup
+## m3-gar and m3-rest-gar project setup

 ### Setting up PostgreSQL server for GAR database